-Keep reading to learn how new diode laser hair removal technology, like the Astanza ReSmooth (AKA the Asclepion MeDioStar NeXT), is breaking the rules and making this laser treatment more inclusive than ever.
+Keep reading to learn how new diode laser hair removal technology, like the Asclepion MeDioStar, backed by Astanza, is breaking the rules and making this laser treatment more inclusive than ever.

 Myth #1 - Laser hair removal is painful.

 Contrary to popular belief, laser hair removal is not painful (at least not anymore).
 Previously, patients may have experienced a burning sensation or the feeling of a rubber band snapping against their skin during treatment.
-Now, patient comfort is a top priority with the help of the Astanza ReSmooth's SmoothPulse mode and contact cooling feature.
+Now, patient comfort is a top priority with the help of the The MeDioStar's SmoothPulse mode and contact cooling feature.

 The SmoothPulse mode makes laser pulses almost unnoticeable, even for patients with more sensitive skin.
-Also, the contact cooling feature protects the topmost layer of the skin immediately before the light pulse.
-With ReSmooth contact cooling, the patient won't be able to feel most of the light pulses converted into heat to target the melanin found in hair.
+Also, the contact cooling feature protects the top most layer of the skin immediately before the light pulse.
+With the MeDioStar's contact cooling, patients won't feel most of the light pulses converted into heat to target the melanin found in hair.

 Obsolete technology that doesn't employ SmoothPulse modes or proper cooling lends to the belief that laser hair removal is downright painful.
 Patients should always ask their laser hair removal practitioner what types of skin-cooling features their device uses before getting treated.